 Introduction: Fatal crashes that include at least one fatality of an occupant within 30 days of the crash cause large numbers of injured persons and property losses, especially when a truck is involved.
 Method: To better understand the underlying effects of truck-driver-related characteristics in fatal crashes, a five-year (from 2012 to 2016) dataset from the Fatality Analysis Reporting System (FARS) was used for analysis.
-Based on demographic attributes, driving violation behavior, crash histories, and conviction records of truck drivers, a latent class clustering analysis was applied to classify truck drivers into three groups, namely, “middle-aged and elderly drivers with low risk of driving violations and high historical crash records,” “drivers with high risk of driving violations and high historical crash records,” and “middle-aged drivers with no driving violations and conviction records.”
+Based on demographic attributes, driving violation behavior, crash histories, and conviction records of truck drivers, a latent class clustering analysis was applied to classify truck drivers into three groups, namely, ‘‘middle-aged and elderly drivers with low risk of driving violations and high historical crash records,” ‘‘drivers with high risk of driving violations and high historical crash records,” and ‘‘middle-aged drivers with no driving violations and conviction records.”
 Next, equivalent fatalities were used to scale fatal crash severities into three levels.
 Subsequently, a partial proportional odds (PPO) model for each driver group was developed to identify the risk factors associated with the crash severity.
-Results: The model estimation results showed that the risk factors, as well as their impacts on different driver groups, were different.
+Results' Conclusions: The model estimation results showed that the risk factors, as well as their impacts on different driver groups, were different.
 Adverse weather conditions, rural areas, curved alignments, tractor-trailer units, heavier weights and various collision manners were significantly associated with the crash severities in all driver groups, whereas driving violation behaviors such as driving under the influence of alcohol or drugs, fatigue, or carelessness were significantly associated with the high-risk group only, and fewer risk factors and minor marginal effects were identified for the low-risk groups.
-Finally, corresponding countermeasures for specific truck driver groups are proposed.
+Practical Applications: Corresponding countermeasures for specific truck driver groups are proposed.
 And drivers with high risk of driving violations and high historical crash records should be more concerned.